 If a created cluster uses MongoDB 3.2, you can upgrade to MongoDB 3.4 when you scale a cluster.

 As new maintenance releases become available, Atlas will automatically upgrade to these releases via a rolling process to maintain cluster availability.

 Atlas deploys each cluster across a minimum of three availability zones and with mandatory security.

 Each mongod process is deployed to its own AWS EC2 instance.
 For sharded clusters, the six routers (the mongos processes) run on six of the shard servers; i.e. each of the six mongos processes shares an AWS EC2 instance with one mongod process.

-If the workload on the Atlas cluster is such that it impedes operations, including the ability to scale, MongoDB Atlas will create indexes in your cluster.
+If the workload on the Atlas cluster is such that it impedes operations, including the ability to scale, MongoDB Atlas may, in some situations, create indexes in your cluster as a safeguard.

 Your Atlas group manages your MongoDB deployments.
 An Atlas group can have multiple MongoDB clusters.